 Born Hiram Ulysses Grant at Point Pleasant, Ohio, on April 27, 1822, Ulysses was the oldest of six children born to Jesse and Hannah Simpson Grant.

 At the age of 17, Grant entered the United States Military Academy at West Point, New York, graduating in 1842.
-It was then that his name was changed to “Ulysses S. Grant,” when the Congress member who appointed him to a cadetship at West Point, by accident, changed the name to U. S. Grant.
+Then, his name was changed to “Ulysses S. Grant,” when the Congress member who appointed him to a cadetship at West Point, by accident, changed the name to U. S. Grant.

 At West Point, he was said to be a “plain, common-sense, straightforward youth, shunning notoriety, and taking to his military duties in a very business-like manner.
 He graduated in 1843, receiving an education that fitted him for his work in life.